And So It Begins

 The station was a dark form against the blackness of space.
 Beacons blinked white or red as information was relayed with Stargate Command on Earth.
 A hyperspace window appeared just off the port side and the Prometheus emerged.

 Two F-302 fighters shot forth from the station, They swerved to the right and by-passed the ship as they set out on patrol.
 Onboard the lead fighter the pilot switched the radio for a private conversation with her co-pilot.

 "This is the third time we got saddled with those two yahoos.
 I thought they were shipping out."
-Captain Ashley Siler growled.
+Captain Alicia Siler growled.